harrinator-yxz/DIY-3d-printed-HOTAS-joystick/README.md

 > Take a look a the [Freejoy](https://github.com/FreeJoy-Team/FreeJoy) Wiki: [Here](https://github.com/FreeJoy-Team/FreeJoyWiki)

 #### Freejoy Configurator QT
 [Freejoy Configurator](https://github.com/FreeJoy-Team/FreeJoyConfiguratorQt) is an app that lets you edit settings on you STM32 without having to reflash the hole board which you will learn about later.
 You can look at their Github page: [here](https://github.com/FreeJoy-Team/FreeJoyConfiguratorQt).
+Freejoy configurator has the featues to change and adapt all of the amazing Freejoy features in an easy way.
+For example on the configurator you can set up axis curves for different axis.
+This would be helpful for something like a throttle or a trigger.
+All of these features can help make the feel of your joystick just a little better.

 <img src="https://github.com/FreeJoy-Team/FreeJoyWiki/blob/master/images/main.jpg" width="800"/>